INSTRUCTIONS

 2) WIDTHS TO CUT FOR FLANGE AND MAIN COLOUR STRIPS

-Using the overall strip width, use the chart below to get widths to cut for the main colour strips and the flange strips.
+- Use the chart below to get the widths to cut the strips for main colour and the flange.

 EXAMPLE: 238" (length of binding in inches) ÷ 42" (fabric cross grain width) = 5.6 ≈ 6 strips